Vulnerable Sector Searches

 After the appointment

-The Police Information Check of the Calgary Police Service will receive the results of the vulnerable sector verification record search directly from the Canadian Criminal Real Time Identification Service (CCRTIS).
+The Police Information Check of the Calgary Police Service will receive the results of the vulnerable sector record search directly from the Canadian Criminal Real Time Identification Service (CCRTIS).

 You are responsible for returning your certificate letter issued from either CCRTIS or Calgary Police Service to the agency/organization requesting the vulnerable sector verification record search.